-Don’t underestimate how much money email marketing saves you, compared to other using other marketing tools.
-Paid advertisements like banner advertising, Google AdWords, Facebook Ads and influencer marketing are considerably more expensive than email newsletter marketing.
-The cost of a newsletter software is usually low and labor costs are also lower, as the newsletter is created and optimized faster than other media.
+Don’t underestimate how much money email marketing saves you, compared to using other marketing tools.
+Paid advertisements like banner advertising, Google AdWords, Facebook Ads and influencer marketing are considerably more expensive than email marketing.

 When you create a newsletter, you are independent from other service providers and softwares.
-Publishers and influencers, as well as social media platforms and Google, are much more likely to increase ads cost than an email service provider is to increase the cost of its product.
-And even if they do, prices usually only increase by a small amount.
-With other marketing tools, increases are usually in the three, if not four, digit range.
+Publishers and influencers, as well as social media platforms and Google, are much more likely to increase ads cost than an email service provider is.

 Easily linked to other online marketing channels

-The fact that emails tend to be deleted more quickly and less intensively read than other media cannot be denied.
+Let’s be honest: emails tend to be deleted more quickly and are more likely to be skimmed through than other media cannot be denied.
 There are many reasons for this: a full inbox, unappealing subject lines, content that is not relevant, etc.

-Although these inhibiting elements can be minimized, except for the first one, a 100% interaction rate can never be guaranteed.
-This is true not only for newsletters. but for all marketing tools.
+Although we can try to optimize our messages to prevent this, a 100% interaction rate can never be guaranteed.
+This is true not only for newsletters, but for all marketing tools.

-However, if we weigh up the benefits and drawbacks of newsletters, it quickly becomes clear that the benefits by far outweigh the drawbacks.
+However, if we weigh up the benefits and drawbacks of newsletters, it quickly becomes clear that the pros by far outweigh the cons.

 Constant source of traffic